 The following is a list of all available environment variables used by the bot:

-||Always||Your Discord bot account's token (see Test server and bot account).|
+||Always||Your Discord bot account's token (see Set Up a Bot Account).|

 ||When running bot without Docker||Used to authenticate with the site's API.
 When using Docker to run the bot, this is automatically set.
 By default, the site will always have the API key shown in the example below.|